Where Can I Get a Time Machine?

-The Russians, faced with the same problem in their space program, used a pencil.
+The Russians were faced with the same problem in their space program.
+They decided to use pencils.

 What's the lesson?
 Sometimes the best solution is the easy one.
 Sometimes we complicate the problem by looking for a new, high tech solution.
 Sometimes, when we're busy using our smart phones to look up yet another piece of trivia (simply because we can), we forget to pay attention and think.
 We tend to fall for the new-fangled, designed-for-a-problem-we-didn't-really-have gadget, instead of simply using the tools that worked in the past and still work just fine.